Ernanm280/azure-network-protocols/README.md

 **6. Observing RDP Traffic**

-- Back in Wireshark, filter for RDP traffic using the filter `tcp.port == 3389`.
-- Observe the non-stop traffic being transmitted.
-  - Explanation: RDP traffic constantly transmits because it streams a live view from one computer to another, leading to continuous traffic.
+I returned to Wireshark and applied the filter `tcp.port == 3389` to view Remote Desktop Protocol (RDP) traffic.
+After applying the filter, I observed continuous network traffic between my computer and the Windows 10 VM.
+This traffic remained active even when I was not typing or clicking anything.
+This happens because RDP constantly sends data to maintain the remote session and display a live view of the remote computer screen.
+The continuous transmission ensures that any changes on the remote system, such as mouse movements or screen updates, are shown in real time.
+This helped me understand how RDP maintains a stable and responsive remote connection.

 <img width="1151" height="725" alt="image" src="https://github.com/user-attachments/assets/aa932325-279d-4d0e-80fa-2eade25e89de" />